c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the following example, the _non-blocking I/O model_ is implemented in an echo server with Java NIO API.

 The _ServerSocketChannel_ and _SocketChannel_ objects are explicitly configured in the non-blocking mode.
-The _ServerSocketChannel.accept_ method doesn't block and returns _null_ if no connection is accepted or a _SocketChannel_ object otherwise.
-The _ServerSocket.read_ doesn't block and returns 0 if no data are available or a positive number otherwise.
+The _ServerSocketChannel.accept_ method doesn't block and returns _null_ if no connection is accepted yet or a _SocketChannel_ object otherwise.
+The _ServerSocket.read_ doesn't block and returns _0_ if no data are available or a positive number otherwise.
 The _ServerSocket.write_ method doesn't block _only if_ there is free space in the socket's output buffer.

 ```
-public class NioNon-blockingEchoServer {
+public class NioNonBlockingEchoServer {

    public static void main(String[] args) throws IOException {
        ServerSocketChannel serverSocketChannel = ServerSocketChannel.open();